TheCodear/PSE-eonum-docrepo/PoC/PoC-Report.md

 - more effort to maintain
 - db might be inconsistent eg. page 112 of the german version might show different information than page 112 of the french version.
-If this is a deal breaker a different approach could be to haave 3 models per document each only containing data of 1 langauge.
+If this is a deal breaker a different approach could be to have 3 models per document each only containing data of 1 langauge or adding checks to the parser.

 ## Technology